Carbon monoxide poisoning

-Currently, there is insufficient evidence regarding the long-term effectiveness of HBOT for treating severe cases of carbon monoxide poisoning.
-Therefore, standard oxygen therapy (as described above) is usually the recommended treatment option.
+There's currently insufficient evidence regarding the long-term effectiveness of HBOT for treating severe cases of carbon monoxide poisoning.
+Therefore, standard oxygen therapy is usually the recommended treatment option.

-However, HBOT may be recommended in certain situations, such as where there has been extensive exposure to carbon monoxide, and nerve damage is suspected.
+HBOT may be recommended in certain situations – for example, if there's been extensive exposure to carbon monoxide and nerve damage is suspected.
 The use of HBOT will be decided on a case-by-case basis.

 ^^ Back to top

-Prolonged exposure to carbon monoxide can cause serious complications including brain damage, heart problems and death in very severe cases, it can result in death.
+Prolonged significant exposure to carbon monoxide can cause serious complications, including brain damage and heart problems.
+In very severe cases, it can result in death.

-(Parkinsonism is not the same as Parkinson's disease, which is a degenerative neurological (brain) condition linked to ageing.)
+Parkinsonism isn't the same as Parkinson's disease, which is a degenerative neurological condition linked to ageing.

-Coronary heart disease is another serious condition that can develop as a result of long-term exposure to carbon monoxide gas.
+Coronary heart disease is another serious condition that can develop as a result of long-term carbon monoxide exposure.

-Coronary heart disease is where the blood supply to your heart is blocked or interrupted by a build-up of fatty substances (atheroma) in the coronary arteries.
+Coronary heart disease is where the heart's blood supply is blocked or interrupted by a build-up of fatty substances (atheroma) in the coronary arteries.

-If your blood supply is restricted, you may get angina (chest pains).
+If the blood supply is restricted, it can cause angina (chest pains).
 If the coronary arteries become completely blocked, it can cause a heart attack.

 Harm to unborn babies

-Prolonged exposure to carbon monoxide gas can also damage an unborn child.
-Infants exposed to carbon monoxide gas during pregnancy are at risk of:
+Long-term exposure to carbon monoxide gas can also damage an unborn baby.
+Babies exposed to carbon monoxide during pregnancy are at risk of:

 ^^ Back to top